nir0s/feedr/docs/configuration.rst

 Additionaly, you can use the special $RAND string to randomize data.

-.. note:: The $RAND string can only be used for fields that are supported by feeder.
-You can run "feeder list fake" to see which fields can be randomized.
+.. note:: The $RAND string can only be used for fields that are supported by feedr.
+You can run "feedr list fake" to see which fields can be randomized.

 .. note:: Remember that the entire data dict is kept in memory, so don't randomize millions of data objects or they will hog your resources.